bazuly/fastapi-onion-boilerplate/README.md

-# Fastapi onion acrhitecure boilerplate
+# Fastapi onion architecture boilerplate

 > **This repository is an architectural example of a modern FastAPI application.**
 >